-f there was one thing which plagued my every waking moment in the weeks and months following the miseries I bore whilst in the ensnarement of a manipulative abuser, it was the unshakeable fear of not being believed.
-A fear so scorching it made me question my own sanity.
-Had these unspeakable acts of emotional violence really occurred?
+f there was one thing that routinely plagued my thoughts in the weeks and months following the miseries I endured whilst in the ensnarement of a manipulative abuser, it was the unshakeable fear of not being believed.
+A fear so scorching that it made me question my own sanity.
+Had these heinous acts of emotional violence really occurred?
 Surely if not imagining them, I could at least perhaps be exaggerating them . . . right?

-And therein lay the victory of this monster, the person I had surrendered myself to wholeheartedly at the expense of sound reasoning and self-regard; the revolting bullyboy whose Machiavellian scheme was to reduce me to the rank of “unreliable witness,” with fractured recollections and (according to them) a proneness to histrionic fakery rendering my assertions of domestic maltreatment null and void.
-Only, I was a reliable witness – I just didn’t have the fortitude to see it.
+And therein lay the victory of this monster, the person I had surrendered myself to wholeheartedly at the expense of sound reasoning and self-regard; the revolting bullyboy whose Machiavellian scheme was to reduce me to the rank of “unreliable witness”, with fractured recollections and (according to him) a proneness to histrionic fakery leaving my assertions of domestic maltreatment null and void.
+Only, I was a reliable witness—I just didn’t have the fortitude to see it.
 Had I approached the authorities back then, there is every chance that they would have treated my account as what it was and still is to this day: the truth.
-I am fortunate to live in a country where ‘coercive control’ – a term I had not been aware of during my five-and-a-half-year nightmare – has, in recent times specifically, been recognised as a legitimate criminal offence.
+I am fortunate to live in a country where ‘coercive control’—a term I had not been aware of during my five-and-a-half-year nightmare—has, of late, been legitimately recognised as a criminal offence.

 Allow me to explain . . .